QAP 101: What should I know about Quick Access Popup before I start (and can't stop) using it?

 - Open the QAP popup menu (middle mouse button or Windows+W) and choose the Settings menu.

 - In the Settings window, click the Add button, select the type of favorite to add (for example Folder, Document or Application) and click Continue.

 - In the Add Favorite window, enter the menu name and the path to your favorite folder, application or document.
 There are plenty of options to discover in the other tabs but all you need to enter is in the first one justly named Basic Settings.

 - Click Add when you are finished with the favorite's settings.

 - Back in the Settings window, use the various buttons to add, reorder, remove or edit your favorites.
-Don't forget to click the big Save button in the Settings window to keep your changes.
+Don't forget to click the big Save & Close button in the Settings window to keep your changes.

 There are other ways to add favorites:

 - Add folders or web pages on the fly.
 When you are in a favorite folder or web page, open the QAP popup menu, select the menu Add This Folder or Link (or press Shift+Control+A) and enter the menu name of this new favorite.
 See more info about the Add This Folder or Link feature.

 - Drag & drop favorite folders, documents or applications from your file manager to the Settings window and give them a menu name.
 That's it!